 tgb-design.com is the website of Terence Brown.
-It offers a general indication of my professional experience and capabilities as an architect, but also extends into other areas of interest and concern.
+It offers a general indication of my professional experience and capabilities when practicing as an architect, but also extends into other areas of interest and concern.

 I was a senior partner of GMW Architects for many years before resigning my partnership in March 2009.
 I then worked as a consultant for three further years.
 GMW Architects was a medium to large practice, started in the mid nineteen forties by Frank Gollins, James Melvin and Edmund Ward.
 The practice adopted a strict regime of succession and I was one of the fourth generation of senior partners.